 Melbourne is renowned for its markets, which sell everything from local produce to arts and crafts and vintage fashion.
 Get amongst the hustle and bustle of the Queen Victoria Markets, the largest open-air market in the Southern Hemisphere.
 You can take a bus from there to the South Melbourne Market, and enjoy dim sim or street-style Mexican food under its historic awnings.
 On weekends, pick up handmade pieces from emerging Australian designers at the Rose St. Artists’ Market in Fitzroy, just a quick tram ride from the city centre.

 Book well in advance for Attica, one of the world’s 50 best restaurants, and tuck into Ben Shewry’s unique tasting menu.
 Melbourne’s city laneways are home to popular restaurants, such as Tonka, hidden down the graffiti-covered Duckboard Place, and elegant Flower Drum on Market Lane.
-Nearby, TV chef George Colombaris plates up modern Greek food at his flagship restaurant The Press Club and souvas at his string of casual restaurants Jimmy Grants.
-For the tastiest cheap eats, don't miss Hannoi Hannah's delicious Vietnamese street food or Fonda Mexican for tacos and burritos.
+For the tastiest cheap eats, don't miss Hanoi Hannah's delicious Vietnamese street food or Fonda Mexican for tacos and burritos.
 Both pack out quickly.

 Sip cocktails at a rooftop bar

 Enjoy drinks with a view at one of Melbourne’s many rooftop bars.
 Popping up across the city centre, and the bohemian neighbourhoods of Fitzroy and Carlton, these high-altitude bars enable you to watch the sun set with a drink in hand.
-Local favourites include the spectacular rooftop terrace at Naked in the Sky in Fitzroy, Rooftop Bar gracing Curtin House in the city centre, and, nearby, the very unique Madame Brussels.
+Local favourites include the spectacular rooftop terrace at Naked in the Sky in Fitzroy, Rooftop Bar gracing Curtin House in the city centre (which transforms into a rooftop cinema in summer), and, nearby, the very unique Madame Brussels.

 Discover why Melbourne is regarded as the world's sporting capital